 What Causes Bloating?

 So, what’s really at the root of this awful bloating feeling that seems to pop up the most inconvenient times?

 Here are some of the most common culprits.

-- Food sensitivities- if you are consuming certain foods that don’t agree with you (dairy is a big one,) then you may experience digestive upset, and yes, this includes bloating.
+If you are consuming certain foods that don’t agree with you (dairy is a big one), then you may experience digestive upset, and yes, this includes bloating.

-Note: If your bloating is severe and impacts your day to day life, it’s important to speak with your doctor to rule out any other more serious potential causes.
+Note: If your bloating is severe and impacts your day to day life, it’s important to speak with your doctor to rule out any other more serious underlying causes.

 Reduce Bloating With Exercise

-We know bloating stinks, and it’s not a feeling than anyone wants to deal with, but what can you do about it?
-In addition to cutting back on how many cans of La Croix (or any other fizzy beverages) you drink each week, reducing stress, and taking a look at your diet, exercise is also key.
+We know bloating stinks, and it’s not a feeling that anyone wants to deal with, but what can you do about it?
+In addition to cutting back on those fizzy beverages, reducing stress, and taking a look at your diet, exercise is also key.